-Ref Title Respondent's Initials Organisation Question Comments Officer Response Ref Title Respondent's Initials Organisation Question housing land was identified.
+Ref Title Respondent's Initials Organisation Question Comments Officer Response housing land was identified.
 It would appear that history will repeat in this regard, and the Council will be forced to ask its neighbours to assist in meeting their housing need.
 If this does indeed turn to the requirement for significant extensions or new settlements, related close to Coventry, it is likely that a 15-year plan period is not going to be sufficient in order to allow adequate timeframes for delivery.
 The 2017 Birmingham Local Plan was adopted with a considerable shortfall, 37,900 dwellings in fact.
 One of the main reasons this was considered acceptable and found sound by the Inspector was that there was a commitment in the plan to ensure that the shortfall was met by the adjoining authorities through their own plans.
 The deadline for this this to be achieved was in January 2020, a date which has long passed without any real progress in resolving the matter.
-North Warwickshire has become one of only two Authorities with a sound plan that includes a contingent of growth to meet Birmingham's unmet need.
+North Warwickshire has become one of only two Authorities , with a sound plan that includes a contingent of growth to meet Birmingham's unmet need.
 The Council has committed to 10% of Birmingham's unmet need, equating to 3,790 dwellings.
 In terms of Birmingham now, the City's need is likely to increase further.
 As part of the 2021 LHN calculation, the City would need to deliver 4,829dpa, an increase from the figure of 3,577dpa in the 2017 Local Plan.
-Like Coventry, Birmingham is regarded as one of the top 20 urban centres in the Country and is subject to a 35% uplift.
-Whilst perhaps less spatially related to C&W than Birmingham, the position with the Black Country is similarly not something that the C&W Authorities can ignore.
-RPS is concerned that Nuneaton and Bedworth are taking a Officer Response RPS is concerned that Nuneaton and Bedworth are taking a retroactive step in the withdrawal from the MoU with C&W Authorities.
+Like Coventry, Birmingham is regarded as one of the top 20 urban centres in the Country and is subject to a 35% uplift. and an element of the country and is subject to a 55% apinta Whilst perhaps less spatially related to C&W than Birmingham, the position with the Black Country is similarly not something that the C&W Authorities can ignore.
+RPS is concerned that Nuneaton and Bedworth are taking a retroactive step in the withdrawal from the MoU with C&W Authorities.
 Whilst we do not know what will take the place of the Duty to Cooperate, we can be assured that we will not be left with a void, and there will be a continued need to engage with neighbouring areas and come to a collaborative view on how the need will be met locally.
-71 Dr AS 1 No. In this case, the borough plan is being enacted currently, and many of the elements of the plan that people will respond to are already being enacted.
+71 Dr AS 1 No. In this case, the borough plan is being enacted currently, Noted. and many of the elements of the plan that people will respond to are already being enacted.
 Extra housing and the problems being highlighted by residents (transport infrastructure, wildlife damage etc) will already be in development.
-Noted.
 2 Yes.
-The need for an increase in the size of the Borough are overstated and the demand for 14,000 houses against the current (2011 census) of 52,711.
-That's an increase of 26% in Noted.
-An updated evidence base in line with a local assessment in accordance with national policy and a prepared to deliver a sufficient supply of homes for
+The need for an increase in the size of the Borough are Noted.
+An updated evidence base in line with a local housing need overstated and the demand for 14,000 houses against the assessment in accordance with national policy and guidance will be current (2011 census) of 52,711.
+That's an increase of 26% in prepared to deliver a sufficient supply of homes for the plan period.